The 10th Hideout Festival will take place in its usual location – Zrce Beach in Novalja, on the island of Pag – from 20th to 24th June 2021!

 Tickets for the Hideout Festival

-Standard tickets cost £159 (plus booking fee), whilst VIP tickets cost £219 (plus b.f.).
-VIP tickets enable you to queue jump and access exclusive VIP areas.
+Standard tickets cost £149 (plus booking fee), whilst VIP tickets cost £209 (plus b.f.).
+VIP tickets enable you to queue jump and access exclusive VIP areas in the clubs.
+Tickets can be purchased online.

 Getting to Pag and the Hideout Festival

 The nearest airport to the island of Pag is Zadar which is on the Croatian mainland.
-Ryanair fly to Zadar from the UK and Ireland – they operate flights from London Stansted, Manchester and Dublin airports.
-Easyjet fly to Zadar from London Gatwick and London Luton airports.
+In 2021, Easyjet fly to Zadar from London Gatwick and London Luton airports during the summer season.

-Zadar Airport is also serviced by a good number of flights from elsewhere in Europe.
+Zadar Airport has a good number of flights from elsewhere in Europe.
 See our Getting to North Dalmatia page for air routes from various European cities.

 If you’re thinking of flying into one of the airports slightly further away from Novalja, see our Getting to Split and Getting to Zagreb pages.
 These have details of which airlines fly to these cities from the UK and Europe.

 There is a direct bus from Zagreb to Novalja (journey time 5.5 hours – see the Zagreb Bus Terminal website); Split is about 4.5 hours south of Novalja.
-In the summer months, there’s a direct bus service run by Antonio Tours from Split to Novalja that operates in the late afternoon/evening.
+In the summer months, there’s a direct bus service run by Antonio Tours from Split to Novalja; this operates in the late afternoon/evening.